Accor shows confidence with dividend hike

 "The growth story of Accor through a bigger and asset lighter pipeline is becoming more credible," a French broker said.

-With operations in 90 countries ranging from the luxury Sofitel chain to budget Ibis and Motel 6 operations, Accor has a market capitalisation of 5.8 billion euros.
+With operations in 90 countries ranging from the luxury Sofitel chain to budget Ibis and Motel 6 operations, Accor has a market capitalization of 5.8 billion euros.

 It confirmed its objective of opening 40,000 rooms in 2012, having opened a record 38,700 last year, mainly under franchise and management contracts.